About this article

 Acano supports telephone bridging services.
 Meeting invitation may include a phone number and an Access code allowing phone participation.

-Please note: we do not recommend or support using both telephone audio and computer audio concurrently.
+Please note: we do not recommend or support using both telephone audio and computer audio simultaneously.

 We strongly recommend that you update to the latest version of Chrome.